Mac OS XThere are now two ways to install Macaulay2 under Mac OS X:

 Downloading a disk image

 Here are the downloadable disk images and their corresponding signature files (see PublicKeys); the name of the file incorporates the architecture and Mac OS version number.
+Starting with Macaulay2 version 1.18, we no longer make these disk images, since the homebrew installation (above) is available.

 - Macaulay2-1.15-x86_64-MacOS-10.14.6.dmg, 145587560 bytes, December 9, 2019, .sig